Monday, January 22, 2024 / by Brian Armstrong

-Buying a home is a complex process, so to close out the year, we built this FAQ guide with the top 10 most common questions we heard in 2022!
+Buying a home is a complex process, so as we start out the year, we built this FAQ guide with the top 10 most common questions we heard in 2024!

 What is Pre-Qualification?

 Pre-qualification is one of the first steps you should take when looking for a home!
 Your mortgage lender will help you through the pre-approval process and show you what type of home you can afford!
 Pre-approval also lets sellers know you are ready to make a purchase, leaving you in a strong position to negotiate!

 Do I Need a REALTOR® To Buy a Home?